The rivalry between copywriters and designers is a ruthless struggle for supremacy at any cost.

 Just like judges and politicians: both believe they are working towards a shared objective for the greater good.
 However, they sometimes have very different ideas about how to achieve it.

 For example, copywriters are very keen on using white space to enhance readability.
-Whereas designers can often decide it’s better to lay the text over a huge watermark, making the copywriter hopping mad.
+Whereas designers might decide it’s better to lay the text over a huge watermark, reducing readability and making the copywriter hopping mad.

-A designer might be rightly proud of an image that he or she has created and wants it to fill the entire page.
-However, this comes at the expense of the headline so the copywriter vetoes it, leaving the designer furious.
+Alternatively, a designer might be rightly proud of an image that he or she has created and wants it to fill the entire page.
+However, this comes at the expense of the headline, so the copywriter vetoes it, leaving the designer furious.

 Designer: “Didn’t you like my picture?”